krzysztoftalar/ContactBook/README.md

   </connectionStrings>
 ```

-3. In tables AddressType and PhoneNumberType enter any data.

-4. Build and run the solution.
+3. Build and run the solution.

 ## License